Whitefield Square (Savannah, Georgia): Description

 A notable building facing the western side of the square is the First Congregational Church.
 Other prominent, though 20th-century, buildings are the Rose-of-Sharon Apartments (which occupies the entire northwestern tything block) and, across Habersham Street, the Red Cross Building.
 The square has a gazebo in its center.

 History

 Andrew Bryan, the founder of the First African Baptist Church, was buried in the square, as was Henry Cunningham, the first minister of the Second African Baptist Church.

 The square, and its immediate vicinity, was once a burial ground for both negro slaves and free persons of all colors.
 The original 1805 burial ground included the northern end of today's square, a half block to the north and one block to the west, It was extended in 1812 to the northwest and in 1818 to the south, this time incorporating the southern end of today's square.

+In 2025, a radar survey discovered what was believed to be around eighty graves, leading to suspicions that the long-held belief that not all of the burials were exhumed after the "Negro Burial Ground" was closed in 1844.
+A new burial site was established near the intersection of Gaston and Abercorn streets.
+That was used until 1852, at which point a section for the burials of persons of color was created within Laurel Grove Cemetery.
+Three years later, Savannah City Council permitted the city marshal to remove remains from the "Negro Burial Ground" to Laurel Grove, but records to not make it clear whether removals were undertaken from the area encroaching onto Whitefield Square, the Gaston and Abercorn site, or both.